 One last thing of interest is also the media type, as I believe this has impact on audience reaction, because of two reasons.

 Going back to Les Mis, this show has a lot of deaths; real emotional sucker punches, and I love them all.
 Part of this is execution - yes.
 They're well done, emotional and have an iron-clad reason for being there.
 But also the character longevity is short anyway.
 There'd rarely be a spinoff or sequel to a show/musical, so the impact on viewership is diminished.
 The story is a whole.
 There's little to 'fall out with' as a result.
 It's the same with standalone movies too, and single books.

 Book and TV series' are a different matter, because there's an expectation for the characters to continue.
 Which brings in my second point.
 If a book character dies midway through a trilogy, while the chance they'll reappear in that trilogy is slim, there's always a chance for a spin-off or prequel, if applicable.
 With TV shows this is less likely and even if a spinoff does happen, if a character died seasons ago that actor could have moved on, making it harder to re-use the character.
 TV character deaths are therefore, in a way, always harder to handle.
 Most likely, that's it.
 Sad, but true.

-I do hope you enjoyed my first in the 'Love, Hate or Both?' series.
-Do feel free to leave a comment below or @ me on Twitter!
-Thanks for reading!
+Anyway, that's all my thoughts expelled for today.
+I hope you enjoyed the post, and as always do feel free to leave a comment below or @ me on Twitter!